-As you prepare for registration, we expect you will schedule an appointment with your academic advisor to discuss your academic goals and plan for Winter 2020, and to ensure you are meeting degree requirements.
+As you prepare for registration, we expect you will schedule an appointment with your academic advisor to discuss your academic goals and plan for Fall 2020, and to ensure you are meeting degree requirements.
+Click here to view this year's recording of a presentation on tips and strategies for how to find "Success in Your Junior Year."
 Be sure to review all of the information below carefully!

-General registration will open on November 21 for undergraduates, but the University catalog and schedule of classes for Winter 2020 is available as of October 16.
+General registration will open on Monday, April 6 for undergraduates, but the University catalog and schedule of classes for Fall 2020 is available now.
 Be sure to review the schedule and the information below before registration opens.

 Q. How do I find out which courses are being offered and when?

 Q. I want to have a "concentration."
 Which business electives do I need to take?

 A. Remember that Ross does not have official concentrations or majors.
 As a BBA, you are required to take a minimum of 58.0 credits of Ross coursework (including business electives and the required fixed core, floating core, and your business capstone).
 You have the flexibility to select the electives that will best fit your interests and goals.

 Q. When should I complete the "D" requirement for IDO?

 As a Junior, you must complete your "D" (Diversity) milestone by the end of your Junior year in order to remain in good academic standing.
 If you are studying abroad through Ross Global Initiatives, you may use your global experience in place of attending a session but you are still required to complete the corresponding assignment.
 The majority of "D" sessions will be offered during the Winter term and it is your responsibility to schedule a Diversity session.
 Please email email@example.com

 Q. How can I learn more about elective options?